graphite-project/graphite-web/docs/config-carbon.rst

 by summing their values.

 Another common use pattern of ``carbon-aggregator`` is to aggregate several data points of the *same metric*.
-This could come in handy when you have got the same metric comning from several hosts, or when you are bound to send data more frequently than your shortest retention.
+This could come in handy when you have got the same metric coming from several hosts, or when you are bound to send data more frequently than your shortest retention.

 whitelist and blacklist